 Ellen Ewing was a beautiful young woman who played the harp and the piano.
 After their marriage, the Shermans moved frequently and suffered many long separations as they followed the fortunes of William's military and business careers.
 Then the Civil War completely disrupted their lives.

-Eleanor "Ellen" Boyle Ewing, the eldest daughter of Thomas Ewing and Maria Wills Boyle, was born October 4, 1824.
-Growing up in Lancaster, Ohio, Ellen Ewing played the harp and piano and was a very beautiful girl.
-Thomas Ewing's close friend, Charles R. Sherman, a judge of the Supreme Court of Ohio, died suddenly in 1829, leaving his widow with a family of young children.
+Eleanor "Ellen" Boyle Ewing, the eldest daughter of Thomas Ewing and Maria Wills Boyle Ewing, was born October 4, 1824, and grew up in Lancaster, Ohio.
+Thomas Ewing's close friend Charles R. Sherman, a judge of the Supreme Court of Ohio, died suddenly in 1829, leaving his widow with a family of young children.

 Thomas Ewing adopted William Tecumseh Sherman.
 Over the years, as Ellen and William grew up in the same home, they fell in love.
 Her father gave only a half-hearted approval of the relationship.
 He did not want his Ellen to live the nomadic life of an army wife.

 Still, Ellen married William on May 1, 1850, in Blair House in Washington DC, where her father was serving on the Cabinet of President Zachary Taylor.
 Her wedding was attended by the President and his entire Cabinet, as well as Daniel Webster and Henry Clay, whose gift, a silver filigree bouquet-holder, was carried by the bride.

 Ellen and William moved frequently as he was stationed in various places – New Orleans, St. Louis, then San Francisco, where William was offered a job establishing a banking business.
 They left their daughter Minnie with Ellen's parents in Lancaster when they moved to San Francisco, and took their second child, Mary Elizabeth, age one, with them.